On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Introduction

-\item {\it General $(\Nsf,\Ksf)$ by extending past works:} We start by giving the first known information-theoretic formulation of the D2D coded caching problem with demand privacy, for which we propose: \begin{enumerate}[label=(a.\arabic*)]
+We start by giving the first known information-theoretic formulation of the D2D coded caching problem with demand privacy.
+Then we organize the main contributions of this paper as follows. \begin{enumerate}[label=\alph*)]

+\item {\bf Results for general $(\Nsf,\Ksf)$ from non-trivial extensions of past works}: we prove a constant gap result for all parameter regimes except for $\Nsf> \Ksf$ and $\Msf < 2\Nsf/\Ksf$ (i.e., the small memory regime with more files than users).
+More precisely, we propose: \begin{enumerate}[label=(a.\arabic*)]

-\item Coded Scheme~A (Theorem~\ref{thm:SchemeA}): We propose a scheme that carefully combines the idea of introducing virtual users~\cite{wan2019privatecaching} with that of splitting the D2D network into multiple parallel shared links~\cite{Yapard2djournal}.
+\item Coded Scheme~A (Theorem~\ref{thm:SchemeA}): This scheme carefully combines the idea of introducing virtual users~\cite{kamath2019demandpri} with that of splitting the D2D network into multiple parallel shared links~\cite{Yapard2djournal}.

-\item Optimality (Theorem~\ref{thm:OrderOptimalityA}): By comparing Scheme~A with a converse bound for the shared-link model without the privacy constraint in~\cite{yufactor2TIT2018}, we prove that Scheme~A is order optimal within a factor of $6$ when $\Nsf\geq \Ksf$ and $\Msf\Ksf/\Nsf \geq 2$, and within a factor of $12$ when $\Nsf<\Ksf$ and $\Msf\Ksf/\Nsf \geq 1$.
+\item Optimality (Theorem~\ref{thm:OrderOptimalityA}): By comparing Scheme~A with a converse bound for the shared-link model without the privacy constraint in~\cite{yufactor2TIT2018}, we prove that Scheme~A is order optimal to within a factor of $6$ when $\Nsf\geq \Ksf$ and $\Msf\Ksf/\Nsf \geq 2$, and of $12$ when $\Nsf<\Ksf$ and $\Msf\Ksf/\Nsf \geq 1$.

 \end{enumerate}